KevinTapol/ReactSPA/README.md

         sans: ['Roboto', 'sans-serif']
     }`

-*You can also declare global classes inside such as a grid class as follows*
+*You can also declare global classes inside such as a grid class as follows which is being called in the JobPage.jsx*

 `gridTemplateColumns: {`
         `"70/30": '70% 28%',`